smorineau/kata-sql/hr_queries/Instructor_guide.md

 Write a function that returns the first and last name of an employee given his id.
 If the id matches more than one name or if it doesn't match any the function should raise an error.

-*Use case* : retourner une et une seule ligne depuis un query.
+*Use case* : return one and only one row.

 *Purpose of this step*